 Communications and Public Relations

-Lahiri as its brand ambassador.
-As the first BPM company to have a brand ambassador inthe international market HGS relationship with Lahiri will build the brandfacilitate business growth increase brand recall with potential and existing customersand continue to create new opportunities tied to the worlds golfcalendar.
+Anirban Lahiri Indias No.1 Golfer and HGS brand ambassador participated inclient and employee events.
+Anirban has the same vision and passion that HGS shares to begreat and to win with integrity.
+As the first BPM company to have a brand ambassador inthe international market HGS relationship with Lahiri is helping build the brandfacilitating business growth increasing brand recall with potential and existingcustomers and continues to create new opportunities tied to the worlds golfcalendar.

 Corporate Social Responsibility (CSR)